cpplibv/vide/README.md

 - Version 2.3.0:
   - Breaking change: Serialized data format changed breaking compatibility with data generated before this version
   - Sync with upstream 2024.05.02 d1fcec807
-  - Security: Safe reserve!
-Invalid data can no longer allocate unbounded amount of memory during deserialization
+  - Security: Fix vulnerability where invalid data could allocate unbounded amount of memory during deserialization
+    - Add archive.safe_to_reserve<T>() to check and clamp the amount of memory reserved
     - Add archive.validate_read_size<T>() to check if the archive has enough data for binary deserialization
-    - Add archive.safe_to_reserve<T>() to check and clamp the amount of memory reserved
   	- Add archive.maximumBinaryReadSize() to report how much data could be extracted during binary deserialization
   - Refactor and modernize type traits
   - Add archive.size_tag() as a dependent name for vide::make_size_tag